 My first year is mostly filled with lovely memories and probably the one and only reason for that is the tutor i had – Pam.
 Pam was (i suppose still is) awesome, and as i realised in later years – the only decent tutor in that course.
 She was fun and understanding, and all round a great teacher.

-The whole year was split into very many separate projects, each teaching us some specific skill or trade.
+The whole year was split into very many projects, each teaching us some specific skill or trade in a way.
 Every project started with an inspiring presentation from Pam, followed up with countless feedback meetings just to keep track of our work.
-Each project then got evaluated and marked shortly after the submission date and we received a sheet of paper with our mark and a very well explained feedback on every aspect of our work, that she later went through and explained even more thoroughly f2f.
-Everything was clear, the drawbacks, the cool stuff, what to concentrate more on on the next project.
+Each project then got evaluated and marked shortly after the submission date and we received a sheet of paper with our mark and a very well explained feedback on every aspect of our work, that she later went through and explained even more thoroughly F2F.
+Everything was clear, the drawbacks, the cool stuff, what to concentrate more on for the next project etc.